 - Do you understand the main points?

 By knowing the answers to these questions, you will ensure that you are getting the most out of your lectures.
-Find out more about your learning preferences - What kind of learner are you?
+Find out more about your learning preferences here.

 Many lecturers will invite questions during the lecture, so if there is something you don't understand, then you can ask a question.
 Alternatively, wait until the end of the lecture and ask them if there is a point you want to clarify or explore in more detail.
 Lecturers usually allow time for this at the end of a lecture and welcome the interaction.
 You might also want to discuss the lecture with your classmates to share your insights.